raspofabs/dodbook/sub-exist/bool.md

 problem being overcome here, namely the mixing of hot[^1] data into the middle of the entity class.

+[^1]: hot data is the member or members of a class that are accessed
+    with high frequency, and there can even be multiple per class.

 Another example is with AI.
 If you have all your entities maintain a team index, then you have to check each entity before reacting to them.
 If you want to avoid all the entities from team x, and head towards the